Hillel0/Average-Advancement/README.md

 3. Enable **Developer Mode**
 4. Click **Load Unpacked**
 5. Select the project folder
-6. Go to your Inbar grades page — the extension will activate automatically
+6. Go to your Inbar grades page - the extension will activate automatically

 ---

 ## 💡 What Problem Does It Solve?

 Bar-Ilan students currently have to manually track:
-- What courses they've completed
+- Which courses they’ve completed
-- What requirements are still missing
+- Which degree requirements are still missing
-- What their weighted average is
+- Their weighted average - often requiring manual exclusion of:
+  - Non-CS courses
+  - Failed grades that don't affect the final average

-💥 This extension automates that — saving time, reducing mistakes, and providing **instant visibility** over degree progress.
+💥 This extension automates the process - saving time, reducing mistakes, and providing **instant visibility** over degree progress.

 ---